 General solicitation for the sale of securities is subject to stringent regulation in the US and most other jurisdictions.
 Doing so without adhering to those regulations is considered somewhat naughty, and can put you on the receiving end of a rather stern talking to.

 If found guilty of securities fraud, returning the funds and paying a fine will be on the menu.
-If your actions are deemed to have been a more egregious attempt to defraud investors, then menu A is likely to be served with a delicious side of jail time.
+If your actions are deemed to have been a more egregious attempt to defraud investors, then Menu A may be served with a delicious side of jail time.

 Importantly, the SEC has ‘long arm jurisdiction’.
 They can come after you wherever you are in the world, as long as US investors are affected.
-A fancy Swiss Foundation won’t protect you.
+That expensive Swiss Foundation won’t protect you.

 Alright, block the US then.